twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 ## Modeling Uncertainty

 While the matrix factorization approach above has many nice properties, it doesn't give us a natural built-in way to estimate the uncertainty of its parameters.
-One approach that we use to help quantify the uncertainty in our parameter estimates is by adding in "extreme" ratings from "pseudo-raters", and measuring the maximum and minimum possible values that each note's intercept and factor parameters take on after all possible pseudo-ratings are adding.
-We add both helpful and not-helpful ratings, from pseudo-raters with the max and min possible rater intercepts, and with the max and min possible factors (as well as 0, since 0-factor raters can often have outsized impact on note intercepts).
-This approach is similar in spirtit to the idea of pseudocounts in Bayesian modeling, or to Shapley values.
+One approach that we use to help quantify the uncertainty in our parameter estimates is by adding in "extreme" ratings from "pseudo-raters", and measuring the maximum and minimum possible values that each note's intercept and factor parameters take on after all possible pseudo-ratings are added.
+We add both helpful and not-helpful ratings, from pseudo-raters with the min and max possible rater intercepts, and with the min and max possible factors (as well as 0, since 0-factor raters can often have an outsized impact on note intercepts).
+This approach is similar in spirit to the idea of pseudocounts in Bayesian modeling, or to Shapley values.

 We currently assign notes a "Not Helpful" status if the max (upper confidence bound) of their intercept is less than -0.05, in addition to the rules on the raw intercept values defined in the previous section.
 We also currently assign notes a "Helpful" status if the min (lower confidence bound) of their intercept is at least 0.31.